solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 directly by App Service.

-To perform deployments using Azure App Service containers, reference the [Migrate to Azure App Service Containers][25] article.
+To perform deployments using Azure App Service containers, reference the [Migrate to Azure App Service Containers][27] article.
 This example deploys both the database and web app containers to App Service for Containers.

+![This image demonstrates a deployment to App Service for Containers.]

 ## Azure Kubernetes Service (AKS)